corley/ng-startup-documentation/docs/05-user-session-identity.md

 * manage user's identity (guest, logged users...) along the whole app and restore it after a refresh or new tab
 * make login with different auth providers (OAuth, OAuth2, Basic Auth, Facebook, Google, Linkeding, GitHub, Twitter and others)

+> These modules help you to manage the user's data and flow along the app.

 ## Session

 To set and get data into session, inject `crSession` in your controllers and services.